Portugal premier says not to seek more bailout funds

 "These are transformations which we need to carry out for the day after correcting our imbalances, to implement a more vigorous economy in Portugal that depends less on public subsidies," he said.

-His government has agreed reforms of the labor market and has also promised to deliver changes in the legal system.
+His government has agreed reforms of the labour market and has also promised to deliver changes in the legal system.

 On the fiscal side, Portugal is committed to cutting the budget deficit to 4.5 percent of gross domestic product this year.
 Last year the budget deficit reached 4 percent of GDP, but only after a one-off transfer of banks' pension assets to the state, without which the deficit would have been 7.5 percent.